ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

 tree zika
 ```

-An important step after downloading the publications is to have a look at some papers, if the fit the requirements.
+An important step after downloading the publications is to have a look at some papers, if they fit the requirements.
 If not, adapt your query and try it again and again, until the outcome fits to your needs.

 ### Normalize the data